Ingrid-E/Memory_Word_Game/README.md

 Creating word level game array containenr so that it contains the words of the two sets for the player.

-- [ ] Add to only show words that work in tableWords
+- [x] Add to only show words that work in tableWords
-- [ ] Add wrong word look to TextField
+- [x] Add wrong word look to TextField

+## Day 11

+Added red outline when incorrect word is inputted Added green color when all words are inputted

+## Day 12

+Added Next Levels!

+- [ ] Add to show how many correct words the user inputted in that level